Aledonairesa/MCV-2024-C5-Project-T6/Session3/README.md

 ### Running the preprocessing scripts

+Once the raw data downloaded, execute the preprocessing script as `python preprocess_mapping.py --base-path --input-csv --output-csv` to generate the clean version of the csv mapping.
+Then, to the clean mapping, apply the splitting script as `python split_mapping.py <file_path>`.
+This will produce three files, `<clean_mapping>_train.csv`, `<clean_mapping>_validation.csv`, and `<clean_mapping>_test.csv` corresponding to the 80-10-10 train-validation-test split, and that can be directly used with the training and evaluation scripts.

 ### Running the baseline training and evaluation

 ### Running a custom architecture training and evaluation